KanoComputing/kano-toolset/README.md

 Script to shutdown the system after a confirmation message on the graphic frontend.
 The user needs sudo NOPASSWD: privileges for /sbin/poweroff.

+## webapp

+A webkit based browser is provided under `kano/wepapp`.
+This component is used from all Kano Blocks apps, mainly Make Pong and Make Minecraft to provide the user interaction panel.

+The Javascript module `js/backend-api.js` is used as a hack in wepapp to provide for download callbacks necessary to download content from Kano World.